pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 ### On Loomio

 * One of the most important attention management features in Loomio is topic-based discussion threading.
 There’s a reason why this format was one of the first to emerge in online communication decades ago, and continues to be used widely today: it’s a highly effective way to sort attention.
 Most Loomio users intuitively understand how to stay on topic when it’s listed in big letters at the top of the page.
 * Activity in Loomio is the currency of its attention economy, and everything that generates a notification spends that currency.
-The software has opinions about what should be considered “salient” activity that generates notifications (for example, comments, votes, and outcomes are, while a ‘like’ on a comment is not), developed based on user feedback.
+The software has opinions about what should be considered “salient” activity that generates notifications (for example, comments, votes, and outcomes are, while a “like” on a comment is not), developed based on user feedback.
 * Users can exercise a lot of customised control over their Loomio attention economy through notification settings.
 Helping users set these preferences is an important tool to wisely using the attention economy of the group.
 * Subgroups can be a powerful tool to help people moderate their attention economy.
 If only some people need to pay attention, you can split it out.
-* The intentional but somewhat unpopular design decision to disallow concurrent proposals in Loomio is about the flow of attention - holding a group’s ‘feet to the fire’ to fully process a proposal before moving on.
+* The intentional but somewhat unpopular design decision to disallow concurrent proposals in Loomio is about the flow of attention - holding a group’s “feet to the fire” to fully process a proposal before moving on.

 > Many designers of information systems incorrectly represented their design problem as information scarcity rather than attention scarcity, and as a result they built systems that excelled at providing more and more information to people, when what was really needed were systems that excelled at filtering out unimportant or irrelevant information. — **[Wikipedia](https://en.wikipedia.org/wiki/Attention_economy)